 Then Sibel meets Wernicke, a pilot as displaced as she is, who loses his job, his language and his health.
 Sibel, Ömer and Wernicke all live illegally at the airport.
 They have their own baggage and seem incapable of real communication.
 A snowstorm extends their awkward interaction for a while, but ultimately their parting is inescapable.

 The atmosphere is vaguely reminiscent of Ben Lerner, Samuel Beckett and also the early Peter Handke.De Morgen

 Erkan has written a remarkable debut in which alienation plays an important part.
-The multi-layered title ‘Honeyeater’ refers not just to the sickly sweet Turkish delight that the airport inhabitants tuck into but to Australian songbirds of that name, who are threatened with extinction because they no longer recognize their own song.
+The multi-layered title ‘Honeyeater’ refers not only to the sickly sweet Turkish delight that the airport inhabitants tuck into, but also to Australian songbirds of the same name, which are threatened with extinction because they no longer recognize their own song.
 They symbolize a new generation of adults who do not feel at home in the countries where they were born, nor in their parents’ native lands.

 Erkan sensitively describes what it’s like to grow up between two cultures.
 In her novel, language and the inability to understand one another are central, as is the impossibility of feeling truly at home if you are unable to speak your mother tongue.
 Erkan deploys descriptive language and poetic metaphors that beautifully portray her characters’ vulnerability as individuals.

 The ethereal, timeless atmosphere at the airport will remind readers of the film ‘The Terminal’.De Standaard

 An original and ambitious reflection on the subject of home that continues to make itself felt for days after reading.Humo